Londoners protest after police officer charged with woman's murder | Law-Order

 Early on Saturday an impromptu memorial with flowers and candles sprang up around the bandstand on Clapham Common in southwest London, near where Everard was last seen alive.
 Kate, Britain's Duchess of Cambridge, was among those who paid their respects.
 A palace official said Kate "remembers what it was like to walk around London at night before she was married".

 As tensions mounted, Reuters witnesses saw police drag several women away from the gathering on Clapham Common.
-Police were not immediately able to say how many people they had arrested.
+Metropolitan Police Assistant Commissioner Helen Ball said four people were arrested for public order offences and breaches of the Health Protection Regulations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)